boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 When both bearer-specific policies and NRLP signals are communicated to a host, the NRLP signals takes precedence.

 Rate-limit policies enforced at the network are assumed to be consistent with the local jurisdictions.

+## Deployment Incentives {#sec-inc}

+Some applications support some forms of bandwidth measurements (e.g., {{app-measurement}}) which feed how the content is accessed to using ABR.
+Complementing or replacing these measurements with explicit signals depends upon:

+* The extra cost that is required to support both mechanisms at the application layer.
+* The complexity balance between performing the measurements vs. consuming the signal.
+* Whether the measurements ("assessed property" per {{?RFC9473}}) reflect actual network conditions or severely diverge.
+* The availability of the network signals at the first place: it is unlikely that all networks will support sending the signals.
+Deployment incentives at the network may vary.
+* The host support may be variable.

 # Security Considerations